6 Reasons Why Businesses Fail

 2) Ego Business vs. Business Opportunity

 This can often be seen in the restaurant & bar industry, where too many entrepreneurs open shop because it’s a “cool” thing to do.
-Such businesses rarely succeed.
+Such new businesses rarely succeed.

-3) Life distractions
+3) Life Distractions

 The best ideas don’t always come between 9 and 5.
 A person might have a great idea while driving, or in the shower, or while working out.
-It’s moments like these when an entrepreneur leaves behind the day-to-day tasks of running a business and gains a better perspective of the big picture.
+It’s moments like these when an entrepreneur leaves behind the day-to-day tasks of running a small business and gains a better perspective of the big picture.

 Sadly, there are a lot of things that can disrupt a person’s home life.
 Illness, death of a family member, divorce, relationship trouble, and problems with a child are just a few of the many issues that can affect a person’s mindset.
 When things like this occur, moments of clarity are replaced by stress and anxiety.

-Many entrepreneurial ventures depend heavily on new ideas and creative thinking, and when an entrepreneur’s head isn’t clear, business can suffer.
+Most businesses depend heavily on new ideas and creative thinking, and when an entrepreneur’s head isn’t clear, business can suffer.

-4) Bad feedback & white lies
+4) Bad Feedback & White Lies

 People like spending time with friends and family.

-Plus, nobody wants to be wrong.Imagine your friend has an idea that you think is terrible.You share your objections, but the friend goes ahead with the idea anyways, and it succeeds.Now you’ll always be the naysayer that never believed in them.Nobody wants to be that person.
+Plus, nobody wants to be wrong.
+Imagine your friend has an idea that you think is terrible.
+You share your objections, but the friend goes ahead with the idea anyway and finds business success.
+Now you’ll always be the naysayer that never believed in them.
+Nobody wants to be that person.

 That’s why you’ll rarely get honest, objective business advice from friends or family members.
 And yet, oftentimes friends and family are the first people entrepreneurs turn to for advice.